 Disruptive technologies drive creative destruction:

 Unlike for incremental progress of existing technologies, and thereby products, some ideas are for developing alternative technology core.
 For example, Carl Benz looked upon the internal combustion engine as an alternative to the horse to power wagons.
 Bell laboratory scientists got the idea of a solid-state switch as a replacement for electromechanical ones.
-Similarly, Sony took the idea of an electronic image sensor from bell to make cameras.
+Similarly, Sony took the idea of an electronic image sensor from the Bell Labs to make cameras.
 And Steve Jobs adopted the idea of a graphical user interface.
 By following the footsteps of creative genius, Elon Mask looked upon electric batteries to power automobiles.
 Some of these alternative technology cores grow as disruptive technologies, and they keep driving creative destruction.
 By the way, a set of technologies may be fused to form a disruptive technology core.
-For example, the education industry runs the possibility to experience creative destruction from a disruptive technology core, which is basically a fusion.
+For example, the education industry runs the possibility of experiencing creative destruction from a disruptive technology core, which is basically a fusion.

 Primitive emergence of disruptive technologies:

-Decision-making dilemma and risk aversion:
+Decision-making Dilemma and risk aversion:

 The primitive emergence of them also creates decision-making a challenge to incumbent firms.
 On the one hand, they are perceived as a threat.
 On the other hand, the reallocation of capital from profit-making products to produce primitive alternatives produces a loss.
-Moreover, they also require different types of competence, production process, marketing, and sales channel.
+Moreover, they also require different types of competence, production processes, marketing, and sales channels.
 On top of it, there is an issue of risk.
 Will it at all succeed?
 Therefore, often incumbent high-performing firms producing better products around matured technology core ignore them.
 In the early stage, the loss-making journey of offering primitive products poses challenges in making decisions for allocating scarce resources more productive.

 They remain busy in allocating resources to incumbent products as workers, inputs, and financial capital seek their highest returns.
 In doing so they keep overlooking the unfolding transformation.
 Once they start experiencing an erosion of revenue and profit, it’s too late for them to reallocate resources from declining sectors to those rising from the below.
 As a matter of fact, upon adhering to best management pieces of advice, they often fail to respond on time to switch to the next wave.

-New entrants and startups leverage disruptive technologies:
+New entrants and Startups leverage disruptive technologies: